 Please note, the address and hours provided with this listing is for the St. Joseph Convention and Visitors Bureau, not one of the tour stops.
 This is the location to pick up the audio CD that accompanies this tour.

 For contact information on the Highway 36 tour in Northeast Missouri, please click the link: Missouri Highway 36 - The Way of American Genius (Northeast).

 Dawt Mill is offering Ozark Mill Tours beginning at Dawt Mill.
 A one week minimum notice is required as well as a minimum of 10 participants and maximum of 30.
 Groups can travel to Dawt Mill or be picked up from any motel in West Plains or location to begin their tour.

 Price of tour includes a boxed lunch and bottled water.
 The duration of the tour is 4-5 hours and includes a visit to Rockbridge Mill, Hodgson Mill and Zanoni Mill as well as Dawt Mill.
 Special lodging rates, based on availability, with the Ozark Mill Tour paid admission.
 The cost of the tour is $25 per person beginning at Dawt Mill, $2 per mile per group if picked up in West Plains.

 One of the first concrete-paved portions of Missouri's highway system was the stretch of road west of Carthage to Joplin, laid in 1920.
 In 1926, this route became part of Route 66.

-Along it today you will find Kellogg Lake, Powers Museum, Carthage Municipal Park, Stone's Throw Dinner Theatre, 66 Drive-In and the 1939 Boots Motel.
+Along the route today you find Kellogg Lake, Powers Museum, Carthage Municipal Park, Stone's Throw Dinner Theatre, 66 Drive-In and the 1939 Boots Motel.